PrettyBoyFlackoo/raycast/README.md

 # Visualize

 If there is an intersecting point between the given 2 rays then it will return a point that contains x and y coordinates otherwise you get null.
 Additionally You can set a debug mode in the ray constructer to visualize the rays.
+The Debug Mode is only working for the Heaps.io game engine.

 ```haxe
  var ray0 = new Ray(32, 32, 64, 64, {parent: s2d, color: 0xFF0000});